stokatyan/godot-ai/README.md

 AI Server is waiting for a connection...
 ```
 5. Click on the Godot scene that was launched (so it is listening to keyboard input).
-6. Press up arrow on your keyboard, the python shell should output the following:
+6. Press the up arrow on your keyboard, the python shell should output the following:
 ```
 Connection from ('127.0.0.1', <some numbers>)
 Replay Capacity: 100000